 We have incurred losses since our inception and expect to continue to incur losses for the foreseeable future.
-We reported net losses of \$43.2 million and \$31.4 million the years ended December 31, 2021 and 2020, respectively.
-As a result of these losses, as of December 31, 2021, we had an accumulated deficit of approximately \$302.0 million.
+We reported net losses of \$65.4 million and \$43.2 million the years ended December 31, 2022 and 2021, respectively.
+As a result of these losses, as of December 31, 2022, we had an accumulated deficit of approximately \$367.4 million.

 We expect that our sales and marketing, research and development, regulatory and other expenses will continue to increase as we expand our marketing efforts for our diagnostic tests and services, expand existing relationships with our customers, obtain regulatory clearances or approvals or certifications for future enhancements to our existing diagnostic tests and services and conduct further clinical trials.
-In addition, we expect our general and administrative expenses to increase due to the additional costs associated with scaling our business operations and testing capacity, particularly with respect to our COVID-19 testing capacity, as well as being a public company, including due to legal, accounting, insurance, exchange listing and compliance, investor relations and other expenses.
+In addition, we expect our general and administrative expenses to increase due to the additional costs associated with scaling our business operations and testing capacity as well as being a public company, including due to legal, accounting, insurance, exchange listing and compliance, investor relations and other expenses.
 As a result, we expect to continue to incur operating losses and may never achieve profitability.
 We will need to generate significant additional revenue in order to achieve and sustain profitability.
 Even if we achieve profitability, we cannot be sure that we will remain profitable for any substantial period of time.
 If we do not achieve or sustain profitability, it will be more difficult for us to finance our business and accomplish our strategic objectives, either of which would have a material adverse effect on our business, financial condition and results of operations.

-The continuing spread of COVID-19 and the impact to our business may continue to have a material and adverse effect on our ability to generate revenues, maintain compliance with our financial covenants and result in our inability to continue as a going concern.
+The spread of COVID-19, particularly during 2020 and 2021, and the impact to our business has had, and may continue to have, a material and adverse effect on our ability to generate revenues, maintain compliance with our financial covenants and result in our inability to continue as a going concern.
 Any such impacts could have a material and adverse effect on the price of our common stock.